Chia-Network/cadt/README.md

 A binary file that can run on all Linux distributions on x86 hardware can be found for each tagged release named `cadt-linux-x64-<version>.zip`.
 This zip file will extract to the `cadt-linux-64` directory by default, where the `cadt` file can be executed to run the API.

-#### Debian-based Linux Distros (Ubuntu, Mint, etc)
+#### Recommended Method: APT on Debian-based Linux Distros (Ubuntu, Mint, etc)

-The CADT API can be installed with `apt`.
+The CADT API and the Chia Blockchain software can be installed with `apt`.
 Both ARM and x86 versions can be installed this way.

+1.

 1. Start by updating apt and allowing repository download over HTTPS: